cargo-lambda/cargo-lambda/docs/guide/getting-started.md

 </SystemMessage>
 </ClientOnly>

-See all the ways that you can use to [install Cargo Lambda](/guide/installation) in your system.
+See all the ways that you can [install Cargo Lambda](/guide/installation) in your system.

 ## Step 2: Create a new project